 , it’s important to make sure that it is supported by all browsers.
-Cross-Browser testing is a method testing that involves examining the UI and functionality of websites in different browsers and devices.
-There are a few amazing tools and services for website owners and developers that will help them in the process.
+Cross-Browser testing is a method of testing that involves examining the UI and functionality of websites in different browsers and devices, without having to switch through a dozen devices and browsers.
 In this article, we compare two cross-browser testing services for you to see which one will best fit your needs: Browserstack

 Let’s focus on the differences between the two.
-In terms of the number of browsers supported, Cross-Browser Testing has a slight lead with 750 against Browserstack’s 700.
-Cross-Browser Testing provides a couple of additional features compared to the BrowserStack’s basic plan which is a plus point for this tool.
-For example, 150 minutes of automated testing per month which can be rolled over to the next month, if unused and API access for taking the screenshots.
+In terms of the number of browsers supported, CrossBrowserTesting has a slight lead with 750 against Browserstack’s 700.
+CrossBrowserTesting provides a couple of additional features compared to the BrowserStack’s basic plan which is a plus point for this tool.
+For example, 150 minutes of automated testing per month which can be rolled over to the next month, if unused, and API access for taking the screenshots.
 However, Browserstack has custom screen resolution options and its competitor in this comparative analysis does not offer it.
 Despite the lack of Live Support by both companies, Browserstack gains a lead in terms of customer service by having a dedicated 24/7 customer support option.

 CrossBrowserTesting is slow.
 Really slow.
 By using actual devices, it manages to capture a more accurate picture of what performance is really going to look like, but it suffers in both speed and stability departments.
 It doesn’t work with Selenium as well as claimed either—they aren’t sponsors of the Selenium project, and it’s not as well-integrated as their docs say.
 Their documentation generally is pretty bad: it’s filled with errors, and even when it’s on-track it can be confusing or misleading.